Skip to main content

 Vintage 1997 advertisement for the grand opening of Target at Tanforan Mall, featuring special guest appearances by Barbie, Bozo the Clown, San Francisco 49ers fullback William Floyd, and “Days of Our Lives” star Bryan Dattilo.

-The original mall interior was closed and demolished, though anchor stores like Sears remained open during construction.
-In October 2005, the center reopened as The Shops at Tanforan.
+The original interior mall was largely demolished, although major anchors such as Sears remained open during construction.
+When the center reopened in October 2005, it emerged with a new name: The Shops at Tanforan.

 Architectural detail of The Shops at Tanforan in San Bruno, featuring curved lines, skylights, and modern design elements typical of early 2000s mall architecture.